The Amazing Race (American TV series): International broadcast and versions

 The American version of The Amazing Race is rebroadcast in several countries around the world.
 Airings in both Canada and Australia are very popular.
 The Canadian showing on CTV is commonly one of the top ten most watched shows each week, according to BBM Canada, Australian broadcasts of the episodes on the Seven Network often fall into the top 20 programs for the week.
 Episodes of The Amazing Race also air in several other countries shortly after the American broadcast, including Israel, Latin America, China, Vietnam and the Philippines.

 AXN Asia broadcasts The Amazing Race across southeast Asia.
 The popularity of the show through the service led to CBS allowing for the option of creating international versions of the show in October 2005.
 The Amazing Race Asia was one of the first versions created, following essentially the same format as the United States version.

-Other international versions of the show have been produced out of Latin America, Europe, Israel, Australia, and Canada.
+Other international versions of the show have been produced in Latin America, Europe, Israel, Australia, and Canada.